 To understand the variability of the synoptic environment during mistral, isentropic PV was classified during all identified mistral days.
-The classification was achieved by the self-organizing map (SOM) algorithm, reviewed by Sheridan and Lee (2011) and Liu and Weisberg (2011) in the context of synoptic meteorological classification.
-In contrast to more conservative clustering methods, the SOM encompasses the full continuum of the system's variability, rather than only the dominant mean states.
-According to Sheridan and Lee (2011), for a successful SOM clustering analysis, the variance of the analysed field can be well represented by a sequence of consistent system states, each of which corresponding to an objectively related group of samples.
-The choice of isentropic PV as the input field for the SOM analysis stemmed from both the natural advantages of using a conserved quantity, and its wide range of manifestations relevant for the mistral wind.
-Isentropic PV enables to depict fine structures such as PV streamers and cut offs attributed to Rossby wave-breaking, compared to the smoother geopotential height field.
-The main guidelines for a successful clustering analysis were a clear seasonal separation, a large enough number of members for each cluster, and a captured PV distribution that will emphasize the fine structures that are often averaged out of long-term PV composites.
-Huang et al., (2017) used a SOM algorithm combined with Hierarchical Ascendant Classification (HAC) (Jain and Dubes, 1988) to classify winter 300-K isentropic PV regimes over East Asia and related the classes to cold surges occurring in Eastern Asia.
-Here, the data used for the clustering analysis is the ERA-Interim daily mean vertically-averaged upper-tropospheric isentropic PV field, within the SOM domain defined by the blue box in Fig. 1.
-Isentropic PV is averaged between the 320-340 K isentropic levels, with intervals of 5 K. This averaging is meant to overcome the seasonal temperature variation and allow a year-round analysis (Wernli and Sprenger, 2007).
-As the SOM algorithm is optimized for input values ranging from 0 to 1, the vertically averaged isentropic PV distribution is rescaled by the ratio between the mean PV and the mean standard deviation, specifically:
+The classification was achieved by the self-organizing map (SOM) algorithm, reviewed by Sheridan and Lee (2011) and Liu et al. (2011) in the context of synoptic meteorological classification.
+In contrast to more conservative clustering methods, the SOM encompasses the full continuum of the system's variability rather than only the dominant mean states.
+According to Sheridan and Lee (2011), for a successful SOM clustering analysis, the variance of the analyzed field is to be well represented by a sequence of consistent system states, each of which corresponds to an objectively related group of samples.
+The choice of isentropic PV as the input field for the SOM analysis stemmed from both the natural advantages of using a conserved quantity and its wide range of manifestations relevant for the mistral wind.
+Isentropic PV enables us to depict fine structures such as PV streamers and cutoffs attributed to Rossby wave breaking, compared to the smoother geopotential height field.
+The main guidelines for a successful clustering analysis were a clear seasonal separation, a large enough number of members for each cluster and a captured PV distribution that will emphasize the fine structures that are often averaged out of long-term PV composites.
+Huang et al. (2017) used a SOM algorithm combined with hierarchical ascendant classification